Anita Chapman

-Anita Chapman MBE (born 3 July 1952 in Doncaster) is a British Paralympic archer who won medals at four Paralympics.
+Anita Chapman MBE (born 3 July 1952) is a British Paralympic archer who won medals at four Paralympics.

 Career

 In individual medals she won silver at the 1996 Summer Paralympics she joined Kathleen Smith and Rebecca Gale to gain a bronze medal for the UK in the women's archery team open.
 This was better than 1992 when the UK had won no medals.

 Chapman won gold at the 2000 Summer Paralympics.
 In team medals she was on the bronze medal team at the 1996 Summer Paralympics, the silver medalist team at the 2000 Summer Paralympics, and the gold medal-winning team at the 2004 Summer Paralympics.

 Chapman was appointed Member of the Order of the British Empire (MBE) in the 2003 New Year Honours for services to Archery.